 The window treatments throughout this unit, except in the kitchen, are pleated day/night window shades and lambrequins.
 These shades have two sections.
 The first section visible when closing the shade is the "DAY" section.
 This material is translucent.
 Sunlight passes easily through the material into the unit while allowing a degree of privacy.
 The second visible section is the "NIGHT" section.
-This material is a heavier, more opaque material.
-Very little to no light passes through it.
-It is generally used in the evening or when more privacy is desired.
+This material is a heavier, more opaque material Very little to no light passes through it.
+It is generally used in the evening or when more privacy is desired, though under certain light conditions, it can cast shadows and silhouettes.
 If any curtains are installed in this unit, cleaning instructions are DRY CLEAN ONLY.
 Water-based products are not recommended for cleaning fabrics.
 Water-based products may cause excessive shrinkage or fading.
 The kitchen window is equipped with a mini-blind.